sergsuslenkov/europython2018/README.md

  *	Provide ways for little successes
  *	Motivation
  *	Show students that even teacher can make mistake, but it is easy to overtake them
- *	Never say: Don’t worry – it is easy
+ *	Never say: Don’t worry – it is easy.
 Say: Why not give it a try?
  *	Avoid red error messages
  *	Show/use student’s solution as an example